How To Exfoliate Your Face And Body: A Handy Guide

 Watch the following video and learn easy and efficient ways to exfoliate your skin in the comfort of your home.
 Explore easy-to-follow techniques and tips for achieving rejuvenated skin that is glowing.
 Click play to know more.

 You can use a chemical or physical exfoliant on your skin.
-Here is a quick run-through of the types of exfoliation you can go for.
+Here is a quick run-through of the basic differences between physical exfoliation vs. chemical exfoliation to help you figure out the best method for your skin.

 Types Of Exfoliation